-Spain – Collection and Recycling
+Poland – Collection and Recycling

-- Register as the WEEEproducer in Spain
+- Register as the WEEE producer in Poland

 Radware products are very competitively priced.
 Any new increase in operating costs for manufacturers such as Radware is normally reflected in a price increase in the product.
 However, instead of increasing the prices of our products Radware has decided to share these new environmental costs directly with our customers.
 We believe in being transparent with you on any new environmental costs that our products need to address.

 Our approach to sharing these new environmental costs is:

 - You pay for transportation of your WEEE to Radware's appointed recycler in Poland

 - Radware pays for the costs of treatment, recycling and recovery of the WEEE to meet the targets set by the Act

 - Radware pays for the costs of data management and reporting to the Chief Inspector of Environmental Protection to demonstrate compliance with all administrative requirements of the Act

 Radware has established a recycling contract with the European Advanced Recycling Network (EARN) and will cover any costs of treatment, recycling and recovery of the equipment on arrival at the EARN facility in Poland.
 All Historic and New WEEE that arises from the purchase of Radware products is classed as non-hazardous waste*

 * Radware customers sending equipment for recycling are advised that you MUST remove all batteries PRIOR to collection to avoid the equipment being classed as hazardous waste